10 Steps Toward a Debt-Free Family

-- Seek help.
+Seek help.
 If you're not sure how to proceed, or you're feeling too overwhelmed to act for yourself, call a non-profit credit-counseling program for advice and assistance in working with your creditors to set up a repayment plan.
 Consumer Credit Counseling Service has offices throughout the US.
-Call 1-800-388-CCCS, 24 hours a day, for an office near you.
+Call them for an office near you.
 You can also find information about debt problems from your local church, library or bank.
 Look for information online as well.

 The key to getting your finances in order is to control spending and funnel that money into retiring your debt in an orderly fashion.
 Make sure that your debt is not growing, but shrinking a little every month.
 As your debt disappears (and it will, if you keep after it!), plan to put the money you have been putting toward debt reduction into a savings plan.
 That money will start earning you money rather than paying off growing interest payments.
 That will be a happy day!

 Deborah Taylor-Hough is a full-time homemaker, wife and mother of three.
 She's the author of A Simple Choice: A Practical Guide to Saving Your Time, Money and Sanity and the best-selling book, Frozen Assets: How to Cook for a Day and Eat for a Month.

 Have something to say about this article?
 Leave your comment via Facebook below!